-Mr. Chen, aged 41, was appointed as a non-executive Director on 1 April 2022.
+Mr. Chen, aged 42, was appointed as a non-executive Director on 1 April 2022.
 He graduated with a Bachelor of Science degree and a Master of Arts degree from Duke University.
-He is also candidacy for a Ph.D. at the University of Pennsylvania.
-Mr. Chen served as an assistant researcher of the Center of Asian and Globalization in National University of Singapore from 2012 to 2017, responsible for important international collaborative research projects, promoting research collaboration between the school and other national think tank institutions (including China, Japan and Russia).
+He is also candidacy for a Doctor of Philosophy (Ph.D.) program at the University of Pennsylvania.
+Mr. Chen served as an assistant researcher of the Center of Asian and Globalisation in National University of Singapore from 2012 to 2017, responsible for important international collaborative research projects, promoting research collaboration between the school and other national think tank institutions (including China, Japan and Russia).
 From 2018 to 2020, Mr. Chen served as an independent consultant of Shandai Ltd, providing strategic advice to small and medium sized companies and scientific research institutions.
 Mr. Chen served as a consultant and director of CITIC Merchant Enterprise Management Limited from 2020 to 2021, and started to serve as its chairman of the board of directors in 2022.